LLatrieval: LLM-Verified Retrieval for Verifiable Generation: Experiments

 \paragraph{Performance over Different Thresholds}

-In this section, we evaluate the score-and-filter mode of retrieval verification on ASQA and QAMPARI.
+We evaluate the score-and-filter mode of retrieval verification on ASQA and QAMPARI.
 We first plot the generation quality on examples (question \& docs pairs) filtered by different thresholds in the first iteration, shown in Figure~\ref{fig:filterd_performance_threshold}.
 We see that the examples filtered by the higher threshold have better generation quality, which shows that our verification score can effectively evaluate the retrieval result.
-Then we plot the performance and the LLM costs of our method over different thresholds in Figure~\ref{fig:overall_performance_threshold}, where we use each example's overall document candidates quantity to measure the LLM costs since their tokens predominate in the LLM's input.
-We see that increasing the threshold leads to better performance with higher LLM costs' trade-off.
-This shows that our method's cost can be flexibly adjusted according to the LLM budget.
-Meanwhile, compared with other reranking methods, which do not show significant improvement when the document candidates are increased (see Table~\ref{tab:main_result}), we can effectively scale our method's performance by stricter threshold and more updated document candidates from missing-info querying.
-Additionally, we observe that a too strict threshold may cause slight performance degradation, e.g., 8 in ASQA's correctness.
-This indicates the importance of threshold tuning and we leave it as future work. \paragraph{Performance during Iteration}
+Then we plot the performance and the LLM cost of our method over different thresholds in Figure~\ref{fig:overall_performance_threshold}, where we use each example's overall document candidates quantity to measure the LLM cost since their tokens predominate in the LLM's input.
+We see that increasing the threshold leads to better performance with higher LLM cost trade-off.
+This shows that our method's speed, i.e., average iterations, and LLM cost can be flexibly adjusted to adapt to varying demands.
+Meanwhile, compared with reranking baselines, which do not show significant improvements with increasing document candidates (see Table~\ref{tab:main_result}), we can effectively scale our method's performance by stricter threshold and more document candidates from missing-info query.
+Additionally, we observe that a too-strict threshold may not necessarily improve performance, e.g., ``8'' for ASQA's correctness.
+We observe that its failure is because there is no relevant information in the document pool or the LLM fails to follow the instruction of missing-info query, and we regard the research of these two aspects as future work.